Quantum Computing -- A new scientific revolution in the making: Quantum Hardware Challenges

-In this section, we review some of the more important open issues from the perspective of quantum physics.
+In this section, we review some of the more important open issues from the perspective of quantum hardware.
 Our main starting point is a talk, John Preskill gave in 2018, about the challenges in quantum computing.
 In two accompanying papers~\cite{preskill2018} \cite{preskill2021quantum}, Preskill targets both active researchers in quantum computing as well as a broader audience.
-We will highlight the arguments that are relevant for physics researchers.

-\begin{itemize} \item \textbf{Diversity in quantum technology:} as shown in Figure \ref{fullstack}, many technologies are still competing with each other to make the best qubit.
+\begin{itemize} \item \textbf{Diversity in quantum technology:} Many technologies are still competing with each other to make the best qubit.
 It is uncertain what technology will win.
 It is to be expected that many other qubit technologies will also disappear in the coming years.
 We just need to remember that in transistor development, it took the entire world around 40 to 50 years to reach a VLSI-level of transistor production, which is based on an idea formulated in 1936.
 Given the current quantum market, the qubit technologies that seem to be performing well are Ion Traps, Photonic qubits and Superconducting qubits.

-\item \textbf{Number of qubits:} 50 physical qubits is what Preskill calls a significant milestone in the sense that the physics community is capable of achieving a level of performance beyond the capacity of classical computers.
+\item \textbf{Number of qubits:} 50 hardware qubits is what Preskill calls a significant milestone in the sense that the quantum hardware community is capable of achieving a level of performance beyond the capacity of classical computers.
 The number 50 is motivated by the maximum number of qubits we can simulate using supercomputers.
 The main memory, in supercomputers, stores all the information of the full quantum circuit, implying the basis states and the amplitudes that define qubits.
 However, with all the problems qubits still have, it is very doubtful how to interpret and assess the computed results.
-Preskill is therefore suggesting to consider up to 100 physical qubits to substantially improve their quality, such that a choice can be made regarding the best qubit technology among many competing ones, and to continue developing and improving that choice.
+Preskill is therefore suggesting to consider up to 100 hardware-based qubits to substantially improve their quality, such that a choice can be made regarding the best qubit technology among many competing ones, and to continue developing and improving that choice.

 \item \textbf{Coherence of qubits:} The coherence time is the length if time the information contained by the qubit is accessible and usable.
 This coherence time varies significantly depending on the quantum technology used.
 For different quantum technologies, we have found values that go from a couple of seconds to multiple minutes.
 What is important to realise is that the coherence time needs to be substantially longer than the time it takes to execute the full quantum circuit because otherwise all intermediate or final results will be lost.